Nictiz/HL7-mappings/ada_2_fhir/bgz_msz/1.2/beschikbaarstellen/README.md

 ### BGZ-MSZ
-To run all transformations please run `ada_project_drivers\generateExamples.bat`.
+To run all xslt transformations please run `ada_project_drivers\generateExamples.bat`.
 The batch file assumes [Saxon](http://saxon.sourceforge.net) is installed in the folder `C:\SaxonHE9-9-1-7J\saxon9he.jar`.
-Another location can be specified using the %SaxonPath% EnvironmentVariable.
+Another Saxon location can be specified using the %SaxonPath% EnvironmentVariable.